-10. You can drink the water – most of the time.
+10. You can drink the water in Greece – most of the time.

 Greece has water quality ranging from fine in Athens to excellent in Crete.
 So buying big quantities of bottled water, and then adding those empty bottles to the already-big mounds of plastic waste we’ve created in the world?
 Not necessary.